 Again, the need for our artists to be educated as teachers, and our teachers to have the confidence to be artists and apply creative thinking across the curriculum, comes through loud and clear.

 “We describe the arts as an industry,” adds Darragh, “which immediately defaults to the digital, and that someone is getting paid.
 But in actual fact the language is wrong.
 I don’t work in an industry.
 We have to change the language.”

-The film The Heart of the Matter about Gordon Tovey is available to rent or buy online from NZ Film on Demand.
+The film The Heart of the Matter is available at NZ on Screen to rent and or purchase at various locations.